Zheyu-Wen/FIFA_Free_Kick_Pytorch_DDQN/README.md

 # FIFA_Free_Kick_Pytorch_DDQN
-This is pytorch environment Reinforcement Learning algorithm application in FIFA soccer game--free kick skill game.
+This repository is for final project of EECS 545 WN This is pytorch environment Reinforcement Learning algorithm application in FIFA soccer game--free kick skill game.
 Mainly used package:
 numpy, torch, pytesseract(need tesseract installed), keyboard.